 There may be occasions where one of our GPs or our practice nursing team requires you to attend the practice for a blood test.

 This is usually where we are checking for an illness or ruling something out and forms part of diagnostics.

 It is the responsibility of the patient to call the practice for their test results and we ask patients to do this after 2.30pm when our phone lines are quieter.

-The GP will have reviewed your test results and the receptionist can advise you whether they are normal or whether you require a follow up with the GP.
+The GP will have reviewed your test results and the receptionist can advise you whether they are normal or whether you require a follow up with the GP or another clinician.

 Why is this?

-The clinician who requests the test is responsible for reading the test results correctly.
+The clinician who requests a test is responsible for reading the test results correctly.
 The reason a person may be under a consultant at a hospital is for specialist advice.
 A GP practice cannot and should not do these blood tests when the request has not been put on the clinical system by the specialist as the result would come back to the GP and not the specialist as they should do.
-A GP cannot take responsibility for reading the test results for a specialist consultant
+A GP cannot take responsibility for reading the test results for a specialist consultant.